FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/what-is-oauth.md

 * Providing consumers with more control over their data by using scopes to authorize access to certain capabilities on a case-by-case basis.
 * Isolating all authentication processing, allowing for additional security methods such as MFA to be implemented without affecting any application.

-## How OAuth2 Differs from OAuth1
+## How OAuth 2.0 Differs from OAuth 1.0

-OAuth2 is the second version of OAuth, and is incompatible with the first version.
-OAuth2 is a complete rewrite of the protocol, which made the two versions suitable for different needs.
+OAuth 2.0 is the second version of OAuth, and is incompatible with the first version.
+OAuth 2.0 is a complete rewrite of the protocol, which made the two versions suitable for different needs.
 OAuth1 is rarely seen in the wild, apart from [Twitter's API](https://developer.twitter.com/en/docs/authentication/overview).

 OAuth1 was written based on Flickr’s authorization API and Google’s AuthSub.
 However, challenges arose and paved the way for another version.
 The developers of the second version wanted to address the following issues present in OAuth1: